gamma-opt/website_research_team/content/publication/alem-2020/index.md

 ---
-title: 'A practical assessment of risk-averse approaches in production lot-sizing problems'
+title: A practical assessment of risk-averse approaches in production lot-sizing problems

 authors:
   - Douglas Alem